-->

 Barber Shop Scene in Gran Torino

 OK, so where was I?
-Oh, yes.
+Oh, yes...
 'Grand Torino'.
-A film I could associate with because a mate of mine is a bit of stray, whilst my Mother's Father is a bit of a prick.
+A film I could associate with because my mate is a stray and my Mother's Father is a prick.
 Anyway, as you might have guessed by now, I do love this movie because it has so much going for it.
-It's well acted.
-It tells a story.
-It evolves a diverse relationship.
-Plus it introduces to some people a humble oriental race.
+It's well-acted.
+It tells a human story.
+And it evolves a diverse relationship.

-Honestly.
-I can't fault this film at all.
-I thought it was pure bliss on celluloid.
-One of the stand-out aspects for me would have to be how Walt's 'right-wing' take on life, exponentially became perverted the more his bond with Thao and the Lor family grew and grew.
-Also, I did enjoy the episodic structure of the overall narrative, plus how it was clearly defined in five fairly even parts.
-Such as -- Part One: Say hello to Walt.
-Part Two: Say hello to the Lor's.
-Part Three: Walt and Lor's say hello to each other.
-Part Four: Walt take's Thao under his wing.
+I also enjoyed the episodic structure of the overall narrative and how it was clearly divided into five fairly even parts.
+Part One: Say hello to Walt.
+Part Two: Say hello to the Lor family.
+Part Three: Walt and the Lor family say hello to each other.
+Part Four: Walt takes Thao under his wing.
 Part Five: Boom!

-Now for the life of me, I could go on and on and on, praising 'Grand Torino' till the cows come home.
-Stating how I loved watching Walt and the Ninja granny staring each other out whilst sitting on their respective porches.
-Or surmising about the parallels between Walt's character and the Marv character from Sin City (click on the link to see why).
-Moreover, I could also extrapolate about the dichotomy of 'old school' people compared to 'new world' people.
+I could go on and on and on, praising 'Grand Torino' till the cows come home, stating how I loved watching Walt and the Ninja granny stare each other out while sitting on their respective porches.
+Or better yet, I could surmise about the parallels between Walt's character and the Marv character from Sin City (click on the link to see why).
+I could also extrapolate about the dichotomy of 'old school' people compared to 'new world' people.
 But I won't.
 I don't have to.
-This is a class A film; and is a must watch for anyone who likes following an evolving and engaging story.
-Agreed Clint?
+This is a class film, and in my opinion, it's a must-watch for anyone who likes following an evolving and engaging story.
+Agreed, Clint?

 What a guy!